http4k/www/src/website/content/enterprise.md

         icon: "/images/connections.svg"
 faq:
     -   question: "How long are LTS versions of http4k EE available for?"
         answer: As standard, the open source http4k CE of http4k releases major versions of the ecosystem on a delayed cadence which is aligned with major release dates of the JDK every 2 years.
 As a new major http4k CE version is released, the previous major version enters the http4k EE LTS programme for 2 years.
 See the schedule above for the current timeline.
     -   question: "How will my teams access the LTS binaries of http4k EE?"
         answer: The LTS versions of http4k EE are hosted in a private Maven repository.
 To access the these assets, you will need to sign up for the http4k Enterprise Subscription and will be supplied with the necessary credentials.
     -   question: "What types of updates are included with in the http4k EE LTS offering?"
-        answer: LTS version of http4k EE receive security and necessary bug fixes for community identified bugs.
-This ensures that your applications remain secure and fully functional without needing frequent upgrades.
+        answer: LTS version of http4k EE receive security and high priority bug fixes for community identified bugs.
+This ensures that your applications remain secure and fully functional.
     -   question: "What type of support is available for http4k EE subscribers"
         answer: After signup you will be given access to both email and Slack-based support channels.
 The http4k team is there to help you with any issues or questions you may have regarding the LTS version of http4k libraries.